ssube/isolex/deploy/README.md

 ### Remote Database

-To use a remote database connection and one of the other drivers, create a container with the drivers installed, and change the config `storage` stanza:
+To use a remote database connection and one of the other drivers, create a container with the drivers installed, and change the config `storage` section:

 ```yaml
 storage: